 Existing nuclear reactors consume around 67,500 tons of uranium per year, though The International Atomic Energy Agency (IAEA) estimates that global uranium demand could rise to 79,400 tonnes by 2030 and as high as 112,000 tonnes in 2040 to meet the additional demand for new nuclear power plants.
 Nuclear capacity and uranium demand is much greater now than it was before the Fukushima accident in 2011.
 Demand is surging in a global decarbonization drive to fight climate change and uranium will be critical for helping achieve this.
-A global realignment is underway away from Russia in the nuclear supply chain as sanctions have been imposed and an East/West bifurcated market is emerging as western utilities look for other long term contract sources.
+With the continued EV and ESG demand ramping up, uranium is gaining the attention of ESG investors alongside other key EV metals.
+In addition, a global realignment is underway away from Russia in the nuclear supply chain as sanctions have been imposed and an East/West bifurcated market is emerging as western utilities look for other long term contract sources.